Diabetes care: 10 ways to avoid complications

 See more In-depth

-- McCulloch DK.
-Overview of medical care in adults with diabetes mellitus. https://www.uptodate.com/contents/search.
-Accessed Dec.
-4, 2017.
+- Wexler DJ.
+Overview of general medical care in nonpregnant adults with diabetes mellitus. https://www.uptodate.com/contents/search.
+Accessed Oct.
+14, 2021.

-- Diabetes, gum disease and other dental problems.
+- Diabetes, gum disease & other dental problems.
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/overview/preventing-problems/gum-disease-dental-problems.
-Accessed Dec.
-4, 2017.
+Accessed Oct.
+14, 2021.

 - Boden MT, et al. Exploring correlates of diabetes-related stress among adults with type 1 diabetes in the T1D exchange clinic registry.
 Diabetes Research and Clinical Practice.
-In press.
-Accessed Dec.
-1, 2017.
+2018;138:211.